jwest22/vector-stream/README.md

+# Vector Stream

-# Vector Stream - Event Embedding and Search
+## Multi-Modal Vector Embeddings and Similarity Search

-This repository contains a script to generate multi-modal vector embeddings for event descriptions, geolocation data, and timestamps, and to perform similarity searches based on these embeddings using the FAISS library.
-The script is implemented using PyTorch and the Hugging Face Transformers library.
+This repository provides a script to generate multi-modal vector embeddings for event descriptions, geolocation data, and timestamps.
+It uses PyTorch and Hugging Face Transformers, with FAISS for similarity searches.

+### Embedding Details
+Description: 768 dimensions using BERT
+Location: 768 dimensions using BERT
+Timestamp: 128 dimensions using a linear layer
+Total Dimensionality: 1664 dimensions
+These embeddings are combined and can be transformed into a shared latent space.

+### Multi-Modal Embedding Approach
+**Pros:**
+Granular Control: Detailed analysis of each component.
+Integrated Context: Learns dependencies between different data types.
+Flexibility: Queries can target any subset of modalities.

+**Cons:**
+Complex Training: Needs careful design and tuning.
+Increased Model Complexity: Requires sophisticated architecture.

+### Traditional Single Index Approach
+Combines all values into a single text field before embedding generation.

+**Pros:**
+Simplicity: Easier to implement with a single model.
+Unified Context: Embedding captures integrated context.

+**Cons:**
+Loss of Specificity: Less distinct representation of data types.
+Potential for Overload: Concatenated input may reduce learning effectiveness.
+Flexibility Limitations: Less flexible for independent queries.

 ## Table of Contents
 - [Requirements](#requirements)
 - [Examples](#examples)

 ## Requirements
 - Python 3.7+
 - PyTorch
 - transformers